Port Ellen & Ardtalla

 Seal Bay and Kildalton Estate

 The main road now becomes a single-track road.
 After a rather sharp turn to the right you drive along "Seal Bay", officially named Loch an t-Sàilein.
 On most days there are seals resting or sunbathing on the rocks.
-Directly after the bay is Kildalton Estate and the now ruined Kildalton Castle, both inaccessible to the public.
+Directly after the bay is Kildalton Estate and the now ruined Kildalton Castle.

 Claggain Bay and Ardtalla